ajinkya0771/autonomous-ai-agent-document-intelligence/README.md

 python -m rag.run_ingest

-✔ Loads documents
+Loads documents

-✔ Splits into chunks
+Splits into chunks

-✔ Generates embeddings
+Generates embeddings

-✔ Stores vectors in FAISS
+Stores vectors in FAISS

 🤖 Run the Autonomous AI Agent
 python main.py

-Example interaction:
+Example:

 Ask a question:
 Based only on the uploaded document, explain what Retrieval-Augmented Generation is.